apsdehal/awesome-ctf/README.md

 - [RSACTFTool](https://github.com/Ganapati/RsaCtfTool) - A tool for recovering RSA private key with various attack.
 - [RSATool](https://github.com/ius/rsatool) - Generate private key with knowledge of p and q.
 - [XORTool](https://github.com/hellman/xortool) - A tool to analyze multi-byte xor cipher.
+- [Cryptool](https://www.cryptool.org/en/) - A set of tools to help with cryptography.
+Includes different tools for Cryptanalysis, both locally and via an website.

 ## Bruteforcers